Eripto/liquidass/README.md

 * random crashes
 * me fixing one thing and accidentally discovering three more bugs

-Use at your own risk 💀
+Use at your own risk

-If it works on your device, huge W. If it doesn’t idc.
+80% Vibe-Coded